mehwaffle10/Waffle_Balance/README.md

 - Saplings can no longer be placed on each other
 - Can build buildings behind trees
 - Can be placed on non-static blobs
-- Can place platforms inside of trees
+- Can place platforms and bridges inside of trees
 - Can no longer grow inside of static blobs or on other trees
 - Can no longer build blocks on top of saplings placed with left click
 - No longer drops saplings if burned down or kegged